Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Conclusion

 \section{Conclusion}

-In this paper, a novel deep learning method - FC-SIN is presented for animation sketch interpolation.
-Region-, sketch-, and pixel-level patterns are explored to take the sparse nature of sketch frames into account for interpolation.
-A multi-stream U-Transformer architecture is devised to utilise the multi-level guidance for interpolation with CSB and CCB.
-For evaluation, a large scale sketch animation dataset STD-12K was constructed for the first time.
-Comprehensive experiments on STD-12K clearly demonstrate the effectiveness of FC-SIN against the state of the art.
+In this paper, a deep learning method - SAIN is presented for animation sketch interpolation.
+Region-, stroke-, and pixel-level patterns are explored to take the sparse nature of sketch frames for interpolation.
+A multi-stream U-Transformer architecture is devised to utilise the multi-level guidance with CSB and CCB.
+Comprehensive experiments demonstrate the state-of-the-art performance of SAIN.